Skip to footer content

 pdf.SecuritySettings.UserPassword = "user";

-// Headers and Footers (not possible in MuPDF)
+// Headers and Footers (no HTML header/footer template in MuPDF)

 $vbLabelText $csharpLabel